 This position will promote evidence informed child welfare policy and practice by reviewing research literature, coordinating evaluation projects, designing data collection tools, conducting data analysis, and sharing findings to inform program development.
 This position will require strong collaboration skills to address barriers to implementation, support the use of technology and the use of data to for continuous quality improvement.

-The Research Consultant contributes to the development and assessment of interventions and the evaluation of a competency based workforce development system for the state child welfare agency.
-This position leverages research and knowledge from the University to benefit those who serve vulnerable children and families throughout WA.
+The Research Consultant contributes to the development and evaluation of a competency based workforce development system for the state child welfare agency.
+This position leverages research and knowledge from the University for training of public employees who work with vulnerable children and families.

 Uphold client confidentiality and adhere to ethical guidelines of research with human subjects.